DevExpress/devextreme-documentation/concepts/05 UI Components/SlideOut/10 Customize the View.md

         });
     });

 In the second use-case, you have some component that gets updated each time a user selects a command on the slide-out menu.
 In the following example, this component is the [List](/api-reference/10%20UI%20Widgets/dxList '/Documentation/ApiReference/UI_Components/dxList/') UI component.
-Note that it is the **List**, not **SlideOut** that is bound to the data source.
+Note that it is the List, not SlideOut that is bound to the data source.
 Note also that the data source is not just a simple array, but a [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') object.
 This object provides an interface for processing data, in this example, for mapping and filtering the underlying array.

     <!--JavaScript-->var products = new DevExpress.data.DataSource({
         store: {